vocaotri/GetImagePostInstagram/README.md

-# get image of all posts instagram
+# Get image of all posts Instagram

 to run the app